 One of my favorite things to do in the kitchen is find ways to use up food.
 I know it’s a slightly odd obsession, but there it is.
 I take tremendous pleasure out of using food that might have otherwise have gone to waste (or to the chickens).
 These past few weeks, when groceries have been harder to come by, it’s a habit that is serving me well.

-Finding groceries has been difficult.
-But that means thinking about new ways to use what we have on hand.
-I’ve made hearty chilequiles using black beans and tortilla chips that were just past their salsa dipping days.
-I’ve made what I now call a Whatever You’ve Got Coffee Cake, which can be made with butter/olive oil/vegetable oil, and with yogurt/milk/buttermilk/sour cream.
+What have I been making with what’s on hand?
+Hearty chilaquiles using black beans and tortilla chips that were just past their salsa dipping days.
+And what I now call a Whatever You’ve Got Coffee Cake, which can be made with butter/olive oil/vegetable oil, and with yogurt/milk/buttermilk/sour cream.
 Plus whatever fruit you have on hand.
-Our food waste has gone way, way down – and that’s saying something since we were already trying to work on it.
-I think we will all emerge from these COVID-19 days with new habits, hopefully most of them for the better.

 This easy apple coffeecake recipe is a great way to use up apples that are just past their hand-eating days.
 Moist coffeecake covered in a simple crumb topping and apple slices cooked in cinnamon-sugar.

 - Cook Time: 50 minutes

 - Cuisine: American

 - 1 1/4 cups all-purpose flour